As May winds down and the days grow that bit longer, the forecast might be mixed but there’s still plenty to look forward to.

 The Leitrim Cycling Festival returns to Tullaghan with a weekend packed with free family fun.
 Children can enjoy art workshops, woodland crafts, a Teddy Bear’s Picnic, pony rides, games and even a tug o’war by the sea.

-Families can also join community cycle spins, explore the coast on guided walks or relax with storytelling, music and film.
-With something happening each day, it’s a brilliant way to enjoy the outdoors together on Leitrim’s beautiful coastline.
+Families can also join community cycle spins, explore the coast on guided walks or unwind with storytelling, music and film.
+With something on each day, it’s a brilliant way to enjoy the outdoors along Leitrim’s beautiful coastline.

 Bleeding Pig Cultural Festival